satapia/HackerNewsCodingChallenge/README.md

 ### https://hacker-news.firebaseio.com/v0/askstories.json?print=pretty
 [ 9127232, 9128437, 9130049, 9130144, 9130064, 9130028, 9129409, 9127243, 9128571, ..., 9120990 ]

+## Kickoff

+Run npm install command before executing the application for the first time!
+Set the baseApiUrl.
+By default it will use the WebApi deployed in Azure.

 ### apppsettings file should look like this!
 ```